Skip to content

 Toner pointed to the Women of the Cloud College Tour as a prime example of one way to welcome women and others from historically marginalized backgrounds into their careers in tech.

-The Women of the Cloud College Tour will travel to five college campuses, but Northeastern University is the pilot location.
+The Women of the Cloud College Tour will travel to five college campuses, but Northeastern University served as the pilot location at a preliminary event in June.

-After a preliminary event in June, AWS returned to Northeastern to kick off its tour across the country.
+The event on Tuesday was the largest in AWS’ cross-country tour so far.
 Students will be able to maintain their engagement with AWS throughout the year at a string of additional events, both virtual and in person.

 The last event of the year, Toner said, will “be a celebration indicating who got internships or different jobs.
 So this will be great to see how this whole journey has come together and delivered something meaningful.”